Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Map Corpus Modern Vector Data

-The map corpus exemplarily worked with in this study comprises $39$ historical urban maps of Berlin, Germany, provided by the State Library of Berlin, and represents five distinct land-cover classes, namely: \begin{enumerate} \item \textbf{Buildings} -- including public, private, military, and religious structures; \item \textbf{Infrastructure} -- such as bridges, tunnels, streets, and railway tracks; \item \textbf{Recreational surfaces} -- including parks, gardens, and cemeteries; \item \textbf{Sealed surfaces} -- such as arterial roads, squares and backyards; \item \textbf{Water bodies} -- comprising rivers, ponds, and fountains. \end{enumerate} The maps share a common scale of 1:4000 and a consistent cartographic style, which allows the map corpus to be characterized as homogeneous.
+The map corpus exemplarily worked with in this study comprises $39$ historical urban maps of Berlin, Germany, provided by the State Library of Berlin, and represents five distinct land-cover classes, namely: \begin{enumerate} \item \textbf{Buildings} -- including public, private, military, and religious structures; \item \textbf{Infrastructure} -- such as bridges, tunnels, streets, and railway tracks; \item \textbf{Recreational surfaces} -- including parks, gardens, and cemeteries; \item \textbf{Sealed surfaces} -- such as arterial roads, squares and backyards; \item \textbf{Water bodies} -- comprising rivers, ponds, and fountains. \end{enumerate} All maps of this corpus were produced in the late 19\textsuperscript{th} and early 20\textsuperscript{th} century by \textit{Julius Straube}, a German cartographer.
+This map corpus is referred to as \textit{Straube maps} throughout the remainder of this work.
+Figure~\ref{fig:noise-uncertrainty} illustrates two exemplary patches of two different Straube maps contained in the corpus.
+The maps share a common scale of 1:4000 and a consistent cartographic style, which allows them to be characterized as a homogeneous corpus.
 Since the primary objective of this work is the semantic segmentation of land-cover classes, we disregard the map frame entirely and focus exclusively on the map content itself.
-The modern vector data used in this study were primarily sourced from OpenStreetMap (OSM)~\citep{OpenStreetMap}.
+The \textit{modern vector data} used in this study were primarily sourced from OpenStreetMap (OSM)~\citep{OpenStreetMap}.
 This dataset provides detailed, real-world geometries for building footprints, land parcels, and street networks, making it well suited for cartographic reproduction.
-To achieve a more faithful replication, this foundational data were enriched with semantic information from Germany’s Authoritative Cadastral Information System.
+To achieve a more faithful replication, this foundational data were enriched with semantic information from Germany’s Authoritative Cadastral Information System (ALKIS)\footnote{\url{https://www.berlin.de/sen/sbw/stadtdaten/geoportal/liegenschaftskataster/alkis/}}(German: \textit{Amtliches Liegenschaftskatasterinformationssystem}, ALKIS).